NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this work, we presented the first object-level occlusion culling for 3D Gaussian Splatting.
+In this work, we presented a novel object-level occlusion culling approach for 3DGS.
 By encoding visibility in a small MLP, we enable efficient rendering by discarding Gaussians, avoiding the need for expensive preprocessing for a significant number of Gaussians, which directly addresses a key bottleneck in prior approaches.
-We also introduced a novel instanced 3DGS rasterizer that integrates MLP evaluation into the rendering pipeline to enhance performance while reducing VRAM requirements.
+We also introduced a novel instanced 3DGS rasterizer that integrates MLP evaluation into the rendering pipeline, enhancing performance while reducing VRAM requirements.
 Combined, these contributions enable the efficient, real-time rendering of composed scenes with up to 100 million Gaussians.
-By introducing a novel pipeline specifically designed for composed scenes, we aim to lower the barrier to assembling and rendering large-scale composed scenes for industry applications, such as gaming or film production.
+By introducing a pipeline specifically designed for composed scenes, our work lowers the barrier to rendering large-scale composed scenes for, \eg, gaming or movie industry applications.